UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

-In the loop, we will ask the computer to go through the text, looking for each research type, and count the number of times it appears.
+In the loop, we will ask the computer to go through the text, looking for each research type that patrons needed assistance with, and count the number of times it appears.
 The results will print to the screen.

 ~~~
 $ for name in "Spatial" "Statistics" "Content" "Software"